IntersectMBO/cardano-node-tests/doc/mir_cert_test_example_manual_steps.md

 ```

-## Let's transfer funds from the 'faucet' address to our own Shelley address `payment.addr`
+## Transferring funds from the 'faucet' address to our own Shelley address `payment.addr`

 First query an address that holds funds: